JamesLinus/Lila-hd-icon-theme/README.md

 https://www.paypal.me/ilnanny

-The software used for drawing and coloring are: Inkscape. ( https://inkscape.org/ ) Tested in Debian 8.3 Jessie Cinnamon D.E.,XFCE D.E .
+The software used for drawing and coloring are: Inkscape. ( https://inkscape.org/ )

+*Tested in Debian 8.3 Jessie Cinnamon D.E.,XFCE D.E *

 <b>Install:</b>